Does your company have a CEO succession plan process intact? If not, implement these best practices starting now.

 Continue your CEO onboarding and handover checklist with a detailed timeline.
 With the involvement and support of the senior management team, develop a timeline that outlines the orderly transition of roles and responsibilities.
 If the appointment is an internal promotion, this includes the elevation of the executive who takes over the new CEO’s former position.
 If the outgoing CEO remains as a chairperson, that role needs to be clearly defined to avoid interference with the new CEO.

 4. Board involvement

-It’s important that the board sees the new CEO as the new leader—even if the new CEO is already known to the board.
+It’s important that the board sees the new CEO as the new leader, even if the new CEO is already known to the board.
 The new leader can be phased into board meetings over time.
-To the extent possible, the outgoing CEO should provide coaching and feedback to his or her successor throughout the board introduction process.
+To the extent possible, the outgoing CEO should provide coaching and feedback to their successor throughout the board introduction process.

 Putting it all together

 When planned effectively, CEO succession is more than a changing of the guard—it’s an opportunity for the entire organization to grow and evolve.
 Developing a succession strategy that incorporates best practices and a clear process will ensure the CEO and the organization advance and thrive together.

 Salo is a People-first talent firm that specializes in finance, accounting, and HR consulting.
 Over the last 20 years, we’ve perfected our Meaningful Experiences™ process to connect clients in need of expertise with senior consultants.